-- a.
-Turn on or restart the computer, and then quickly press esc. - b.
-Select Main, and then select Apply Factory Defaults and Exit. - c.
+- c.
 Follow the on-screen instructions. - d.
 Select Main, select Save Changes and Exit, and then follow the on-screen instructions.

-2. What is a UEFI BIOS, and how is it different from a legacy BIOS?
+What is a UEFI BIOS, and how is it different from a legacy BIOS?

 The Unified Extensible Firmware Interface (UEFI) BIOS is an industry-standard software interface between the platform firmware and an operating system (OS).
 It replaces the older BIOS architecture but supports much of the legacy BIOS functionality.